Protection for "Ladoga"

 The developers of Ladoga were faced with very interesting, but difficult tasks.
 KB-3 successfully completed the assigned task.
 It was able to find the optimal combination of already known and new components and technologies, which ensured the maximum level of protection of the crew and technical personnel from the main threats.

-For obvious reasons, the Ladoga military-technical cooperation did not become widespread and did not find wide application in the army or in civilian structures.
-However, with its help, it was possible to work out and test in practice a number of necessary technologies and the appearance of special equipment in general.
-Perhaps the experience of this project will find application in the future - if there is a need for a new sample of this kind.
+For obvious reasons, the Ladoga military-technical complex did not become widespread and did not find wide application in armies or in civilian structures.
+However, with its help it was possible to develop and test in practice a number of necessary technologies and the appearance of special equipment in general.
+Perhaps the experience of this project will find application in the future - if there is a need for a new model of this kind.

 Information